geocryology/globsim/README.md

 The new **DReaMIT_demo** branch is the result of the integration of the **DReaMIT** (**D**ynamical **Rea**nalysis **M**odel for **I**nversions of **T**emperature) model into GlobSim.
 This allows the user to directly produce surface-based inversion (SBI) metrics and air temperature for any point location.
 Full desciption available in a coming GMD publication, authored by Victor Pozsgay, Nick Noad, Stephan Gruber, and Philip Bonnaventure.

+We provide a demonstration folder: **GloSim/DReaMIT_demo/**

+The main files for the  integration are:
+1. core file for the model [dreamit.py](/globsim/dreamit.py)
+2. integration into the GlobSim scaling process for [ERA5](/globsim/scale/ERA5scale.py) and [JRA-3Q](/globsim/scale/JRAscale.py).

 ## Installation

 Start by cloning this branch